olincb/website/app/views/markdown/blogs/_2023-03-24: Chiang Mai.md

 ![Instructor Riko wearing a curry shirt](/blog/images/2023-03-24_curryshirt.jpg)

-Appropriately, she also showed us the way to this Curry (paste).
+Appropriately, she also showed us the way to this curry (paste).

 ![Curry paste at the market](/blog/images/2023-03-24_currypaste.jpg)